Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Appendix

+\counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{subsection}{section} {A\arabic{figure}} {A\arabic{table}} {A.\arabic{subsection}} The offline model uses SGD with momentum=0.9 and weight decay=1e-4.
+For ImageNet, we use 90 epochs (batch size=128) and learning rate of 0.1 decayed by a factor of 10 at 30 and 60 epochs.
+We use standard data augmentation of random flips and random resized crops at 224$\times$224 pixels.
+For CORe50, we use 40 epochs (batch size=256) and learning rate of 0.01 decayed by a factor of 10 at 15 and 30 epochs.
+For ImageNet, we use the iCaRL parameters from \cite{rebuffi2016icarl}, and for CORe50, we use: exemplars=20 per class, epochs=60, weight decay=1e-4, batch size=64, learning rate=0.01 decayed by a factor of 5 at 20 and 40 epochs.
+For ExStream, we use the offline model parameters and follow iCaRL by storing 20 exemplars per class.
+We use the regularization model implementations/parameters from \cite{chaudhry2019efficient}.

-\ifthenelse{\boolean{ack}}{ \paragraph*{Acknowledgments.} This work was supported in part by the DARPA/MTO Lifelong Learning Machines program [W911NF-18-2-0263] and AFOSR grant [FA9550-18-1-0121].
-We thank NVIDIA for the GPU donation.
+\ifthenelse{\boolean{ack}}{ \paragraph*{Acknowledgments.} This work was supported in part by NSF award \#1909696, the DARPA/MTO Lifelong Learning Machines program [W911NF-18-2-0263], and AFOSR grant [FA9550-18-1-0121].
 The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies or endorsements of any sponsor.
 We also thank fellow lab members Robik Shrestha and Ryne Roady for their comments and useful discussions. }